Kids are very territorial.

-The dark corners of his garage where scary, pictures of pin-up girls in various stages of undress were nailed to the walls above his worktable.
-Tools were strewn everywhere and there was rumor that a dog lived somewhere in the garage, but that couldn’t be proven.
+The dark corners of his garage were scary, pictures of pin-up girls in various stages of undress were nailed to the walls above his worktable.
+Tools were strewn everywhere and there was a rumor that a dog lived somewhere in the garage, but that couldn’t be proven.
 There seemed to be a constant supply of shady, nameless men sitting around his garage in broken lawn chairs drinking warm beer who were always happy to point out that you were a 12-year old virgin with a pin dick with no hope of ever getting laid.
-All factors out of your control, and that made you feel even worse.
+All factors out of your control and that made you feel even worse.

-Littered with dead cars, engine blocks and barrels of who-knows-what, his garage stood in stark contrast to the surrounding homes of manicured lawns and well kept gardens.
+Littered with dead cars, engine blocks, and barrels of who-knows-what, his garage stood in stark contrast to the surrounding homes of manicured lawns and well-kept gardens.
 For his neighbors, the convenience of having a garage that gave away vehicle inspection stickers like Halloween candy was worth the eyesore and constant noise.
-It was also common knowledge that the Squad was a part time prisoner at the country jail.
+It was also common knowledge that the Squad was a part-time prisoner at the country jail.
 He would work a full week, pack an overnight bag, and check in on the weekends to serve out a sentence for spousal abuse.

 No one was going to say anything to the Squad.